Mac Amhlaoibh and Mac Amhalghaidh (Irish septs): Mac Amhlaoibh (sept of Mac Cárthaigh)

-The Mac Amhlaoibh sept of Co Cork are a branch of Mac Cárthaigh (MacCarthy).
-MacLysaght stated that during the mid 20th century in Ireland, the name MacAuliffe was then usually found within Co Cork and hardly ever found outside of Munster.
-The chiefs of the sept resided at Castle MacAuliffe which was located near Newmarket, Co Cork.
-The territory of the sept was described in 1612 as "Clan Auliffe" (MacLysaght noted that "Clan Auliffe" is commonly used to describe a branch of the O'Farrells of Co Longford).
+The Mac Amhlaoibh sept of County Cork are a branch of Mac Cárthaigh (MacCarthy).
+MacLysaght stated that during the mid 20th century in Ireland, the name MacAuliffe was then usually found within County Cork and hardly ever found outside of Munster.
+The chiefs of the sept resided at Castle MacAuliffe which was located near Newmarket, County Cork.
+The territory of the sept was described in 1612 as "Clan Auliffe" (MacLysaght noted that "Clan Auliffe" is commonly used to describe a branch of the O'Farrells of County Longford).
 The chiefs of the sept are mentioned within the mediaeval topographical poems of Seán Mór Ó Dubhagáin and Giolla-na-Naomh Ó hUuidrain:

 A genealogy of the sept is recorded in The O'Clery Book of Genealogies which is thought to have been written by Cu Choigcriche O Cleirigh, one of the Four Masters, in the 17th century.
 The genealogy is titled "Genelach Meic Amlaibh Alla" and runs as follows:

 According to Dalton, the last chief of the name was Michael MacAuliffe, a colonel in the Spanish army, who died in 1720.
 However O'Donovan stated the last chief was a minor official from Kenmare in 1840.

 The coat of arms pictured is that of Dermot MacAuliffe and was first registered in the early 18th century.
 MacAuliffe was at the time considered the chief of the sept.
 The arms are blazoned argent three mermaids with combs and mirrors in fess azure between as many mullets of the last; crest a boar's head couped or.
 MacAuliffe was an officer in the Spanish Army.
-On 1 November 1709, the King of Spain combined several Irish units in his service, and formed the Ultonia Regiment which was commanded by MacAuliffe.
-In 1715, MacAuliffe was succeeded by Don Tadeo (Tadhg) MacAuliffe, who was later mortally wounded in 1718.
-Don Tadeo was then succeeded by Michael MacAuliffee, who was later killed in battle in 1720.
+On 1 November 1709, the King of Spain combined several Irish units in his service, one of which, the Ultonia Regiment, was commanded by MacAuliffe.
+In 1715, MacAuliffe was succeeded by Tadeo (Tadhg) MacAuliffe, who was later mortally wounded in 1718.
+Tadeo MacAuliffe was then succeeded by Michael MacAuliffee, who was later killed in battle in 1720.